How to Get a Japanese Visa?

 Medical insurance papers

-What are the types of visas in Japan?
+What are the Japanese Types of Visa?
 (In technical terms)

 Japanese visas are categorized in two groups: «Short-Term Stay» and «Long-Term Stay».
 Note that this is a simplified categorization.
 In reality, there are close to 30 types of Japanese visas.
 A more technical categorization is to divide the visas into three types: